offendingcommit/valdris/Lore/Dual Economy.md

 ## The Awakening's Economic Impact

-The recent awakening of dormant systems has sent shockwaves through both economies:
+[The Recent Awakening](The%20Recent%20Awakening.md) of dormant systems has sent shockwaves through both economies:

 ### Immediate Disruptions